lilacbelle/book-blog/_books/beg-borrow-or-steal.md

 ---

 🤔 **Recommend?**
-✅ *Yes, if you like*: small-town romance, single-dad tropes, witty banter, and stories full of warmth.
+✅ *Yes, if you like*: small-town romance, witty banter, and stories full of warmth.
 ❌ *Skip if you dislike*: lighthearted romances with a mix of humor and heart.